 What are my responsibilities as a business owner?

 Your responsibilities are to ensure that your business and its systems are compliant.
 You should ensure that the employees that use your

 LEV equipment are competent & that they have the knowledge, skills & experience necessary to do the job safely.
 You need to ensure that your systems are tested and that they are compliant every 14 months.
 Records of your LEV tests must be kept for at least 5 years.
 There is increased attention around LEV equipment and it is increasingly becoming an important touchstone for employee safety.
 It is vital that you stay compliant.

 What if I have another question?

 You are welcome to contact us for some practical, no-nonsense advice.
-We will happily help you to ensure that you have taken the steps necessary in order to become or remain compliant.
+We will happily help you to ensure that you have taken the steps necessary and advice you of LEV services needed in order to become or remain compliant.
 Please feel free to contact us.